nonlinear-thinkering-group/hdsa2018-dat-py-ws/notes.md

 - `10:00` Introduction
 	- p2p vs http
-	- lan vs blockchain
 	- p2p => visiting files
 	- http => visiting locations that serve files
 	- p2p => turns any computer into a node of the network
-		- you can just simply connect and share files with other computers (publish and share stuff, working on same files, broadcasting, etc)
+		- you can just simply connect with other computers (publish and share stuff, working on same files, broadcasting, etc); it finally feels real networking
+	- lan vs blockchain
 	- arpanet graph (add context)
 	- decentralised + small distributed nodes
 - `10:30` Installing beaker